PSEITOV/runGwent/README.md

 Available decks
 -------------------
 <p>The last played deck will be played.
-Now available only Eredin deck with all cards which not require make any descicions.</p>
+Now available only Dagon deck with all cards which not require make any descicions.</p>
 <p>Mulligun - now only for Foglets and Crones.
 Later it can be setted.</p>
 <p>Animated cards not supported, pls, don't use it.</p>